Chart Color Schemes

 The level of residential development activity in Ringwood North is very low in comparison to the average area assessed nationally by AreaSearch

-Ringwood North has averaged approximately 18 new dwelling approvals annually over the past five financial years, from FY-21 to FY-25.
-A total of 92 homes were approved during this period, with an additional 4 approvals so far in FY-26.
-Despite a decrease in population, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+Ringwood North averaged approximately 18 new dwelling approvals per year.
+Between financial years 2021 (FY-21) and 2025 (FY-25), 92 homes were approved, with an additional 4 approved so far in FY-26.
+Despite a decline in population during this period, the housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.

-Ringwood North has a population density of approximately 749 people per dwelling approval, indicating a highly mature market.
-Looking ahead to 2041, Ringwood North is projected to grow by 388 residents.
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+This represents a significant change from the current housing mix, which is currently 98.0% houses, reflecting reduced availability of development sites and shifting lifestyle demands and affordability requirements.
+With approximately 749 people per dwelling approval, Ringwood North reflects a highly mature market.
+By 2041, Ringwood North is projected to grow by 388 residents, based on the latest AreaSearch quarterly estimate.
+Given current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development